-The U Working at the Organizational and Interorganizational Level
+The U working at the Organizational and Inter-Organizational Level

 The living understanding of the seven life processes, most of the time discovered and applied intuitively, extends to the work within or between organizations.
-Within an organization, decision-making can be rendered more organically participatory while simultaneously becoming all the more efficient.
-The work between organizations can be the coming together of companies, agencies, and nonprofits-even a collaboration between two or three social sectors-for the sake of a common outcome.
+Within an organization decision-making can be rendered more organically participatory while simultaneously becoming all the more efficient.
+The work between organizations can be the coming together of companies, agencies and non-profits-even a collaboration between two or three social sectors-for the sake of a common outcome.
 The work of Otto Scharmer covers many examples in this direction.
 He has discovered and publicized the organic thread, or archetype, that makes this work productive and has also loosened the need for preset forms, of which more below.
-Before the publication of his insights, a great variety of approaches in the American experience had already revolutionized the way stakeholders can collaborate within an organization or community, and around common issues.
-Approaches here considered range from the short, two-hour intervention to two- to three-day gatherings, and they can even be carried out at regular intervals over months and years.
-They collectively loosely receive the name of "social technology," especially in relation to the larger-scale interventions.
+Before the publication of his insights a great variety of approaches in the American experience had already revolutionized the way stakeholders can collaborate within an organization or community, and around common issues.
+Approaches here considered range from the short two-hour intervention to two to three-day gatherings and they can even be carried out at regular intervals over months and years.
+They collectively loosely receive the name of "social technology," especially in relation to the larger scale interventions.

-In other places I have considered examples of the simplest interventions, such as Conversation Cafés or Consensus Decision Making;37 the most playful such as World Cafes;38 those offering a great variety of levels, such as Technology of Participation;39 the more complex, such as Future Search or Theory U itself,40 together with examples and success stories of their applications.
+In other places I have considered examples of the simplest interventions, such as Conversation Cafés or Consensus Decision Making37; the most playful such as World Cafes38; those offering a great variety of levels, such as Technology of Participation39; the more complex, such as Future Search or Theory U itself40, together with examples and success stories of their applications.
 The list of such approaches grows every decade.
-The Change Handbook, published in 2006, listed some sixty approaches, and not all of those known to the author were included!41
+The Change Handbook, published in 2006 listed some sixty approaches, and not all of those known to the author were included!41

 Below we will consider another example, that of Appreciative Inquiry.
-Appreciative Inquiry (AI) was first devised and used at the Cleveland Clinic, as a dissertation for Case Western Reserve University by David Cooperrider
+Appreciative Inquiry (AI) was first devised and used at the Cleveland Clinic, as a dissertation for the Case Western Reserve University by David Cooperrider and his adviser Suresh Srivastva in 1980.
+Cooperrider decided to focus exclusively on what was positive in the hospital experience.
+Under the AI lens whole organizations, teams, or departments are solutions to be

-37 See Accelerating Social Change: Impacting Our World While Transforming Ourselves, chapter 3.
+37 See Accelerating Social Change: Impacting Our World While Transforming Ourselves, Chapter 3